Key Takeaways

 NPD is a mental health condition that causes an exaggerated sense of importance and pervasive feelings of superiority.
 It also makes it difficult for people to demonstrate empathy and consider how their actions affect others.
 These symptoms can make it hard to live with someone who has untreated NPD.
 And while it can be challenging to treat, help is available for people living with NPD.

 With Rula’s therapist-matching program, you can quickly find a therapist who accepts your insurance and has expertise in your specific needs.
-And, our network of over 10,000 therapists means you can be seen as soon as this week.
+And, our network of over 10,000 therapists means you can be seen as soon as tomorrow.

 More From Rula